-Most vehicles manufactured prior to 1996, as well as, vehicles that do not have computers, may require AIM connection to an analog speed sensor or chronometer to derive vehicle mileage or operating hours.
+Most vehicles manufactured prior to 1996, and vehicles that do not have computers, may require AIM connection to an analog speed sensor or chronometer to derive vehicle mileage or operating hours.
 Some vehicles with computers may also have cable driven speedometers.
-If a speed sensor is not installed, aftermarket options may exist but are not available from Syntech Systems.
-The Analog chronometer interface tracks the "on" time of the device where the AIM chronometer leads are connected.
+If a speed sensor is not installed, aftermarket options may exist but are not available from Syntech.
+The Analog chronometer interface tracks the run-time of the device where the AIM chronometer leads are connected.
 Analog AIM interface via speed sensor or chronometer requires a connection to an external power source.

-AIM may be powered by any power source from 12-42 VDC for AIM2.4.
+AIM Titanium may be powered by any power source from 8-28 VDC.
 Two power connections are required: one to an unswitched power source and another to a switched power source powered by the ignition switch.
-All power source connections must be fused.
+All power source connections should be fused.